OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 ``rd.live.cowfile.mbsize``
   Specifies the size of the COW file in MB.
-When using tools like `live-grub-stick`, the live ISO image iscopied as a file on the target device, and a GRUB loopback setup is created there to boot the live system from the file.
-In this case, the persistent write setup that usually creates an extra write partition on the target will fail in most situations, because the target has no free and unpartitioned space available.
-To prevent that from happening, a COW file (live_system.cow) of a partition is created alongside the live ISO image file.
+When using tools like `live-grub-stick`, the live ISO image is copied as a file on the target device, and a GRUB loopback setup is created there to boot the live system from the file.
+In this case, the persistent write setup that normally creates an extra write partition on the target will fail in most situations, because the target has no free and unpartitioned space available.
+To prevent this from happening, a COW file (live_system.cow) of a partition is created alongside the live ISO image file.
 The default size of the COW file is 500MB.